Melle1010/K5-ContainerCrew/docs/adr/0001-hosting-choice.md

 ## Context

-We needed a hosting platform in Azure that scales with usage, doesn't require managing Kubernetes ourselves, and can run frontends, APIs, and background workers in one place, without paying for idle resources.
+We needed a hosting platform in Azure that scales with usage, and can run frontends, APIs, and background workers in one place, without paying for idle resources.

 ---